Give the Gift of Connection

 You may have found yourself on auto-repeat trying to teach kids skills they don’t want to learn.
 Conversely, you might have a child that, when locked on to something that is important to them, they are unstoppable!!
 They’ll figure it out, learn the skills, bulldoze the obstacles, and get ‘er done.

 This all testifies to the essential nature of motivation before trying to teach kids anything!
 If you’re hoping to help your child with a change in behavior, the best place to start is with the child’s motivation.
 How do they value the importance of the behavior?
-(For example, a child with no intrinsic value of expressing gratitude is going to be on a very slow learning curve to remember to thank Grandma for the Christmas present.)
+(For example, a child with no intrinsic value in expressing gratitude is going to be on a very slow learning curve to remember to thank Grandma for the Christmas present.)

 Once your child values the task or skill at hand, the rest often follows almost effortlessly on your part.